shcaudill/website/readme.md

 Welcome to the design and development portfolio of Sean Caudill.
 Visit here: [seancaudill.com](https://seancaudill.com).

 I'm developing my site using [Bootstrap](https://getbootstrap.com/).
-To test it out yourself just run `$ gulp` in the project's root directory:
+To test it out yourself just run `$ gulp` in the project's root directory.

 &nbsp;

 ### Updates

+***

+3/30/22: Feature section, heros, modals, buttons, and more!

 ***